itsjudyloved/lilac-photobooth/README.md

 - HTML5
 - CSS3 (with gradients and animations)
 - JavaScript (ES6+)
-- PHP (for page routing)
 - Canvas API (for photo manipulation)

 ## Setup

 1. Clone this repository
-2. Place the files in your web server directory (e.g., XAMPP's `htdocs` folder)
+2. Place the files in your web server directory or deploy to a static hosting service
-3. Ensure you have a web server with PHP support
-4. Open `index.php` in your browser
+3. Open `index.html` in your browser

 ## Usage